cplou99/BayesianDL/README.md

 ## Estimating uncertainty in DL
 ### Aleatoric uncertainty
 One approach for incorporating uncertainty in Deep Learning models is **Bayesian Deep Learning (BDL)**.
 The main altenative to incorporate aleatoric uncertainty in Neural Networks (NN) is to add a "head" at the end of the network to predict the variance (two ''heads'' BNN).
-Hence, the predicted output variance is input-dependent.
+Hence, the predicted output variance is input-dependent (heterocedastic).
 ![.](/Images/TwoHeadsBNN.PNG)

 ### Epistemic uncertainty